 So, what does all this mean for you?
-You’ll need to do some research to figure out if you’re affected by licensing in your area:
+You’ll need to do some research to figure out if you’re affected by licensing in your area….

 Do I need a makeup license?

-Most makeup artists don’t know if they need a license when they are just starting out, since the rules vary from place to place.
-When you’re starting up your career, whether you’re taking makeup courses or building a business, do your research into local regulations.
-Sometimes, all you have to do to get your makeup license is sit an exam (and pass!).
-Giving your local government a call can clear this up for you.
+Most makeup artists don’t know if they need a license when they’re just starting out since the rules vary from place to place.
+When you’re starting your career as a makeup artist, do your research into local regulations.
+Sometimes, all you have to do to get your makeup license is to pass an exam.
+While the internet is a great source of information, oftentimes government regulations can be a bit confusing.
+We suggest calling your local government and speaking directly with someone about makeup regulations in your area.

-What if I do?
+What if I do need one?

 What licensing exams do, mainly, is ensure the safety of professionals and customers by covering topics like hygiene and sanitation.
 Although you’ll cover these in your makeup artistry classes, it’s important to show the licensing board that you know your stuff!

-Makeup License VS Makeup Certification
+Makeup License vs. Makeup Certification

 Makeup Artist Licenses